miltoncsjunior/HackintoshOCYoga520-14IKB/README.md

 ## Bugs
 - DRM support (iTunes Movies, Apple TV+, Amazon Prime and Netflix, and others) could be fixed in the future, more information [here](https://github.com/acidanthera/bugtracker/issues/586) and [here](https://www.tonymacx86.com/threads/an-idiots-guide-to-lilu-and-its-plug-ins.260063/#DRM).
 - Not tested microphone using Google Chrome or Firefox, see https://github.com/Ab2774/Lenovo-IdeaPad-320-14-IKB-Hackintosh/issues/3.
-- Screen light-up after wake require a second keyboard click with using baterry, this can be fixed but it will break sleep causing an instant wake.
+- Screen light-up after wake require a second keyboard click with using batery, this can be fixed but it will break sleep causing an instant wake.

 ## Requirement
 - 16GB USB drive
-- macOS Monterey image downloaded from the Appstore
+- macOS Ventura image downloaded from the Appstore

 ## BIOS Configuration
 Before doing anything, make sure to update your BIOS to the latest version